cris-rod96/cris-rod96/README.md

   🤓 I am currently developing my portfolio with the new tools I am learning.
   ✅ Available to collaborate on any open source project.
-  📆 Dart and flutter are on my future learning list.🎯 🌃 Fun fact: If you see me online in the wee hours of the morning, I'm probably hobnobbing.
+  📆 Dart and flutter are on my future learning list.🎯 🌃 Fun fact: If you see me online in the wee hours of the morning, I'm probably programming.
   </pre>

 -------------------